aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLTX via C# or Online App" h2=".NET API for POTX to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, convert, and manipulate a wide range of file formats within any .NET, C#, ASP.NET and VB.NET application.
+With Aspose.Total for .NET, you can easily convert POTX file to XLTX in two simple steps.

+The first step is to use Aspose.Slides for .NET to export POTX to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, read, write, and manipulate PowerPoint presentations without using Microsoft PowerPoint.
+It provides a wide range of features such as creating presentations from scratch, adding slides, manipulating shapes, text, and images, and converting presentations to other popular file formats.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without using Microsoft Excel.
+It provides a wide range of features such as creating worksheets from scratch, adding and manipulating data, formatting cells, and converting spreadsheets to other popular file formats.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, you can easily convert POTX file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+Firstly, you can use Aspose.Slides for .NET to export POTX to HTML.
+After that, you can use Aspose.Cells for .NET to convert HTML to XLTX.
+With Aspose.Total for .NET, you can easily create, convert, and manipulate a wide range of file formats within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}